Coldmist-Lu/ErrorAnalysis_Prompt/README.md

 For the three LLMs (Llama2-70b-Chat, Mixtral-8x7b-Instruct, and GPT-3.5-Turbo), we evaluate a total of 106,758 segments drawn from 54 MT systems.
 For GPT-4, we restrict the evaluation to Chinese–English, using 30 randomly selected segments per MT system, for a total of 600 samples ("WMT22-Subset").

-The querys and responses of the LLMs can be found in "[results](./results/)".

 <h2 align="center">EAPrompt Implementation</h2>

 The main implementation is provided in [./EAPrompt](./EAPrompt/).